gigalixir/gigalixir-cli/docs/source/main.rst

 Known Issues
 ============

+  -  git push hangs and then times out

+      - Try running :bash:`git config --local http.version HTTP/1.1`.
+We've seen this issue happen with many customers and we've been able to narrow it down to an HTTP/2 issue of some kind with some versions of curl or git, but haven't been able to reproduce it.
+Many customers report that switching to HTTP/1.1 seems to fix the issue.
+For more information, try setting :bash:`GIT_TRACE=1 GIT_CURL_VERBOSE=1` when pushing.
+If you can also send us the output, that would be helpful.
+Often what we'll see in the output is something like :bash:`17 bytes stray data read before trying h2 connection`.

   -  Warning: Multiple default buildpacks reported the ability to handle this app.
 The first buildpack in the list below will be used.

       - This warning is safe to ignore.
 It is a temporary warning due to a workaround.